Get NextJet

 The Github Actions workflow is already setup in the .github/workflows/deploy-prisma.yml file.

-All you need to do is add the DATABASE_URL, NEXT_PUBLIC_APP_URL and RESEND_KEY secrets to your repository secrets on GitHub.
+All you need to do is add the DATABASE_URL secret to your repository secrets on GitHub.

 Go to your repository on Github